 Outbound Packet Options Port Membership in VLANs Tagged Untagged Control Port Queue Priority for Packet Types Yes Yes Carry 802.1p Priority Assignment to Next Downstream Device Yes No Carry DSCP Policy to Downstream Devices.
-The policy includes: Yes 1 Yes 1 Assigning a ToS Codepoint Assigning an 802.1p Priority 2 to the Codepoint
+The policy includes: Yes Yes Assigning a ToS Codepoint Assigning an 802.1p Priority to the Codepoint

-1 Except for non-IPv4 packets or packets processed using the QoS IP-Precedence method, which does not include the DSCP policy option.
-Also, to use a service policy in this manner, the downstream devices must be configured to interpret and use the DSCP carried in the IP packets.
+&lt;sup>1 Except for non-IPv4 packets or packets processed using either the Layer 3 Protocol (5300xl and 4200vl only) or QoS IP-Precedence methods, which do not include the DSCP policy option.
+Also, to use a service policy in this manner, the downstream devices must be